The Adventures of Mr Blex

 In the Beginning, Many Moons ago

-I was born in St Peter Port, Guernsey, one of the Channel Islands, in 1937. just a few years before the outbreak of the Second World War and the German Occupation of all the Islands.
+I was born in St Peter Port, Guernsey, one of the Channel Islands, lying apprx 90 miles S.W. of Lands End, in 1937.
+It was just a few years before the outbreak of the Second World War and the German Occupation of all the Islands.
 I was evacuated, along with my mother and sister, to Barnsley, South Yorkshire - my father's home town.
 3 days later the Germans came in and took over the Islands.
-So Mr Blex, disguised as a small boy evades the German Forces. now no person could leave the Island for 4 years.
+So Mr Blex, disguised as a small boy evades the German Forces. now no person could leave the Island.
 We stayed in Yorkshire for 5 years, returning back to Guernsey, where we stayed for the next 10yrs.
 My father was in the forces with the Sherwood Foresters Regiment and came back to Guernsey and his Job.

 Mr Blex goes to School

 My schooling was in two very strict, but very good, Catholic Schools, namely Burnt Lane and St Josephs.
 Later I passed my Scholarship exams and went to the Grammar school (also called - Ecole Intermediaire).
 Although I am Church of England by faith – the Catholic schools were close by and within 1 mile of our home.
 The tiny Island of Guernsey itself is only 3 to 4 miles across, by 7 miles down it's West coast road, and a perimeter coast line totalling 24 miles, so in perspective, its 30 Sq Miles would easily fit into the Isle of Wight Four times (148 Sq Milrs)

 I was average in school, but enjoyed Art, Woodwork, Metalwork and Technical Drawing, I was also in the Sea Scouts apprx 6yrs.
 I was always a slim lad, so the 1 mile and 3 mile track events and Cross Country, suited me, so being built for endurance always well placed.